gmoralesc/monster-battle/README.md

 ### jquery

-Tranlasiting from Vanilla Javascript to use jQuery, add some effects
+Tranlasiting from Vanilla Javascript to jQuery with some animation

 ### webpack